SHORTER BIO

 LONGER BIO

 Nadia Alexis is a poet, writer, and photographer, born in Harlem, New York City to Haitian immigrants.
-She is the author of a debut full-length collection of poems and photographs, Beyond the Watershed (CavanKerry Press, March 2025), which was also a finalist for the 2022 Ghost Peach Press Poetry Prize.
-The book has already garnered attention as a Publishers Weekly “Spring 2025 Poetry Preview” title and one of the “Most Anticipated Caribbean Releases of 2025.”
-Nadia is currently on a national tour for the collection, with events at festivals, universities, and cultural institutions.
+She is the author of a debut full-length collection of poems and photographs, Beyond the Watershed (CavanKerry Press, March 2025), which was a finalist for the 2026 Nossrat Yassini Poetry Prize, longlisted for the 2025 Maya Angelou Book Award, and a finalist for the 2022 Ghost Peach Press Poetry Prize.
+The book has garnered attention as a Publishers Weekly “Spring 2025 Poetry Preview" title and one of Karibbean Kollective’s most anticipated Caribbean releases of 2025.
+She has been named one of Poets & Writers Magazine’s 2026 Ten Best Debut Poets.

 She holds a BA in Political Science from Union College, where she also studied Africana Studies and French.
-She later earned a PhD and MFA in Creative Writing from the University of Mississippi, where she concentrated in poetry and hybrid forms.
+She later earned a PhD and MFA in Creative Writing from the University of Mississippi.

-Her honors include a 2024 Mississippi STAR Teacher Award, a 2024 Artist Mini-Grant from the Mississippi Arts Commission, a 2024 Vance Fellowship from the Natchez Literary and Cinema Celebration, and recognition as 2023 Poet of the Year by the Haitian Creatives Digital Awards.
-She was also a semifinalist in the 92Y Discovery Poetry Contest and has received nominations for the Pushcart Prize and Best of the Net Anthology.
+Her honors include a 2024 Mississippi STAR Teacher Award, a a 2025 Literary Arts Fellowship and 2024 and 2026 Artist Mini-Grants from the Mississippi Arts Commission, a 2024 Vance Fellowship from the Natchez Literary and Cinema Celebration, and recognition as 2023 Poet of the Year by the Haitian Creatives Digital Awards.
+She was also a semifinalist in the 92Y Discovery Poetry Contest, has received Mississippi Institute of Arts and Letters nominations in both photography and poetry, and nominations for the Pushcart Prize and Best of the Net Anthology.
 A fellow of the Callaloo Creative Writing Workshop and The Watering Hole, she was also mentored by Carrie Mae Weems in an independent scholars program for early-career artists of color.